skoruba/Duende.IdentityServer.Admin/docs/Configure-Administration.md

 In this extension method `AddIdentityDbContext` is defined DbContext for Asp.Net Core Identity

-In `StartupHelpers.cs` is another extension method for registration of DbContexts for IdentityServer4:
+In `StartupHelpers.cs` is another extension method for registration of DbContexts for Duende.IdentityServer:

 ```
 AddIdentityServerStoresWithDbContexts<TConfigurationDbContext, TPersistedGrantDbContext>(configuration);
 ```

-### Configuration of IdentityServer4 and Asp.Net Core Identity
+### Configuration of Duende.IdentityServer and Asp.Net Core Identity

-- `Skoruba.IdentityServer4.STS.Identity` - `Startup.cs` - method `ConfigureServices`:
+- `Skoruba.Duende.IdentityServer.STS.Identity` - `Startup.cs` - method `ConfigureServices`:

 ```
 services.AddAuthenticationServices<IdentityServerConfigurationDbContext, IdentityServerPersistedGrantDbContext, AdminIdentityDbContext, UserIdentity, UserIdentityRole>(Environment, Configuration, Logger);
 ```

-- This extension method is defined for registration of Asp.Net Core Identity and IdentityServer4 - including one external provider (GitHub).
+- This extension method is defined for registration of Asp.Net Core Identity and Duende.IdentityServer - including one external provider (GitHub).

 ### Configuration of Localization and MVC